Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: A Framework for Neighborhood-Contextualized Message-Passing

+In this specific formulation, $\boldsymbol{N_u}$ acts as a compressed, fixed-dimensional \textit{vector} representation for the one-hop neighborhood features.
+It structurally mirrors the latent transformation $\sum \phi(\cdot)$ within the universal approximation theorems for continuous multiset functions detailed in \citet{zaheer2017deep}, while the subsequent MLP acts as $\rho$.
+Furthermore, from the perspective of the more recent graph foundation models, the multiset $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ may be interpreted as a continuous depth-1 task-tree or computation tree \citep{wang2024gft,wang2025towards}.
+By projecting this depth-1 computation tree into the latent vector representation $\boldsymbol{N_u}$, SINC-GCN efficiently aligns local structural semantics, generalizing the analogous scalar normalization factor in standard softmax attention.

+Crucially, however, this naive approach requires learning a distinct $\boldsymbol{W_N^{(w)}}$ for every node $w \in \mathcal{V}$.
+This is not merely \textit{parameter inefficient} and \textit{infeasible for inductive learning tasks}, including cold-start scenarios where purely structural MLPs like SimMLP excel \citep{wang2024simmlp}; it also fundamentally \textit{violates the core symmetry constraints of GNNs}.
+Specifically, learning distinct $\boldsymbol{W_N^{(w)}}$ would tightly couple the model to an arbitrary node ordering, thereby breaking permutation equivariance.

-To address both limitations, consider instead a constant $\boldsymbol{W_N}$ shared across all nodes $w \in \mathcal{V}$, promoting parameter efficiency and generalizability.
-Furthermore, other GNN aggregators may also be used in place of the sum aggregator in \eqref{eqn:neigh_naive}, as it is noted to exhibit difficulty generalizing to unseen graphs \cite{velivckovic2019neural}.
+To address these critical limitations, consider instead a constant $\boldsymbol{W_N}$ shared across all nodes $w \in \mathcal{V}$.
+This formulation not only promotes \textit{parameter efficiency}, but is also a strict theoretical necessity to preserve both \textit{permutation equivariance} and \textit{generalizability}.
+Furthermore, other GNN aggregators may also be used in place of the sum aggregator in Eq. \eqref{eqn:neigh_naive}, as it is noted to exhibit difficulty generalizing to unseen graphs \citep{velivckovic2019neural}.
 This approach further promotes flexibility while still respecting the permutation-invariance on $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$.
-Combining these features then results in the proposed \textbf{\textit{Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network (SINC-GCN)}}\footnote{Reference \cite{lim2024contextualized} defines the term soft-isomorphic.} instantiation of the NCMP framework, expressed as
+Combining these features then results in the proposed \textbf{Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network (SINC-GCN)}\footnote{\citet{lim2024contextualized} defines the term soft-isomorphic.} instantiation of the NCMP framework, expressed as